BSidesPDX/CTF-2019/re/100-magicnumbers/solution/README.md

 6. Using your filemanager, click and drag the challenge binary into the Ghidra window
 7. The default options are usually good enough, click `Ok` on the pop-up.
 8. You should now see the `Import Results Summary` window pop-up, click `Ok` on this as well.
-9. Click and drag the binary in the Ghidra window to the icon of the green dragon (or right click the binary -> Open With -> CodeBrowser)
+9. Click and drag the binary in the Ghidra window to the icon of the green dragon (or `Right Click the binary -> Open With -> CodeBrowser`)
 10. You should now see a pop-up for `Analysis Options`.
 The defaults are usually good, press `Analyze`.
 11. Wait for analysis to complete.